arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 Conclusion
 ---------

-PHP has made some decent progress in the area of language features (we can do `function_call()[1]`, woohoo!), but I believe the largest problem always has been – and continues to be – the lack of quality in the standard library.
+PHP has made some decent progress in the area of language features, but I believe the largest problem always has been – and continues to be – the lack of quality in the standard library.
 I’ve used `fopen()` as a single example here, but I could have used many others.

 The lack of good errors is a common problem, not only with `fopen()`.
-Other problems include standard library functions missing features, leaving you to re-implement them yourself (this is probably why PHP frameworks are so popular, they attempt to fix much of the standard library).
+Other problems include standard library functions missing features, leaving you to re-implement them yourself (this is why PHP frameworks are so popular, they attempt to fix much of the standard library).

-All of this makes that PHP is not suitable for reliable & robust systems programming, or, indeed, for any sort of programming at all.
-Often, the counterparts in C are actually better, and if C has features that your ‘high-level’ programming language does not have, then I think you’re probably doing something wrong…
+All of this makes that PHP is unsuitable for reliable and robust systems programming, or, indeed, for any sort of programming at all.
+Often, the counterparts in C are actually better, and if C has features that your ‘high-level’ programming language does not have, then I think you’re probably doing something wrong.

+"This is not PHP's target environment" is a bit of a weak excuse for not doing things correct.
+It's not a whole lot more effect, so why *not* do it.
+Besides, a lot of these issues affect web programming too.

 Can it be fixed?
 Maybe.
 But changing public APIs is difficult.
 There is a lot of code that assumes the existing API, and if you break too much, It doesn’t matter